Skip to main content

 Securing people and hospital assets

-Video technologies work together with audio analytics, helping securing teams to detect any verbal abuse from patients and visitors.
-With IP speakers and intercoms in communal areas as well as in patient wards, the security staff can proactively and remotely intervene in such situations, preventing the incident from escalating to physical aggression.
+Video technologies work together with audio analytics to help security teams detect any verbal abuse from patients and visitors.
+With IP speakers and intercoms in communal areas and patient wards, security staff can proactively and remotely intervene in such situations.
+This prevents incidents from escalating to physical aggression.
+An IP video intercom, which incorporates video with audio, provides many benefits to a security team and its risk mitigation efforts.

-With an IP video intercom, incorporating video with audio provides many benefits to a security team and its risk mitigation efforts.
-For example, an IP video intercom provides an additional and higher level of security by giving security more control and intel on who can enter a restricted area in the hospital.
+For example, an IP video intercom provides an additional and higher level of security by giving security more control.
+It also provides intel on who can enter a restricted area in the hospital.

 healthcare facilities